kenseitehdev/lambdaScript/README.md

 * missing parentheses
 * using `v` as a variable when `v` means OR
+* mixing operator aliases without parentheses when you intended a different grouping
 * unsupported literal syntax such as numbers or strings

 ### `program must end with an expression`